 These buttons navigate the events that appear in the Events tab in the Diagnostic Tools window.
 Stepping backward or forward to an event automatically activates historical debugging on the selected event.

 When you step back or step forward, Visual Studio enters historical debugging mode.
 In this mode, the debugger's context switches to the time when the selected event was recorded.
 Visual Studio also moves the pointer to the corresponding line of code in the source window.

 From this view, you can inspect the values in the Call Stack, Locals, Autos, and Watch windows.
 You can also hover over variables to view DataTips and perform expression evaluation in the Immediate window.
 The data you see is from the snapshot of the application's process taken at that point in time.

 So, for example, if you've hit a breakpoint and taken a Step (F10), the Step Backward button puts Visual Studio in historical mode at the line of code corresponding to the breakpoint.

-To return to live execution, choose Continue (F5) or click the Return to Live Debugging link in the infobar.
+To return to live execution, choose Continue (F5) or select the Return to Live Debugging link in the infobar.

 You can also view a snapshot from the Events tab.
-To do this, select an event with a snapshot and click Activate Historical Debugging.
+Select an event with a snapshot and select Activate Historical Debugging.